Elder Care Rochester

 - Money.
 Many elders needlessly limit purchases.
 A review of the budget, or shopping together, may help.
-If finances are limited, contact your local Area Agency on Aging to find senior dining programs and food banks.
+If finances are limited, consider senior dining programs and food banks.

 - Cooking.
 Cooking is physically demanding.
 Standing.
 Lifting.
 Carrying.
-With arthritis or vision loss, simply opening a package can be difficult.
 Help prepare meals in advance.
 Or identify shortcuts, such as precut vegetables.

 Appetite and eating

 - Flavor.
-We lose taste and smell as we age.
+We lose the sense of taste and smell as we age.
 And salt-restricted diets are often bland.
 Suggest cooking with more herbs and spices.

 - Pain.
 Pain decreases appetite.
-Eating with others can create a natural distraction.
-Also check for correctable problems with dentures or teeth.
+Also check with the dentist for problems with dentures or teeth.

 - Depression.
 Feelings of sadness, hopelessness, or loneliness commonly reduce appetite.
+So can eating alone from the loss of a partner through death or divorce.
 Have your loved one evaluated for depression.
 Look for ways to reduce isolation, particularly at mealtime.

 - Medication.
 Some medications cause nausea or constipation.
 Others bring on a depressed mood.
-Still others reduce taste and smell.
+Still others reduce the ability to taste and smell.
 Ask the pharmacist about side effects and possible alternative drugs.

 Family Caregiver Happiness Project